emrp/emrp2018_Moers_Trashbins/from_sensor_to_ttn.md

 ### 3.1 WIFI LoRa 32 (V2) Board Pinouts
 The originial pinout diagram provided by Heltec can be accessed [here](https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/blob/master/PinoutDiagram/WIFI_LoRa_32_V2.pdf).
 Below is a snapshot of the diagram.
 ![Board pinouts](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/sensor_node_ttn/WIFI_LoRA_32_V2_Pinouts.jpg)The pins used by the OLED module are fixed and are taken care of by the Heltec library.\
-The pins used by the LoRa module are fixed and must be explicitly defined in the code to properly interface with the LMIC library [see section...].\
+The pins used by the LoRa module are fixed and must be explicitly defined in the code to properly interface with the LMIC library (see [section 5.1.1](#511-overview)).

 ### 3.2 VL53L0X Connections
 The VL53L0X sensor uses I2C to communicates with the microcontroller, this case being the ESP32 microcontroller on the Heltec LoRa Board.
 The I2C bus consists of two lines: SCL for clock and SDA for data.
 More information on the working mechanism of the I2C bus can be found [here](https://robot-electronics.co.uk/i2c-tutorial).